 - Misoprostol -- this is a medicine that increases the production of the substances that normally protect the stomach and intestines.
 It is not as effective as the other medicines in treating an active ulcer.
 It is used mainly to help prevent the formation of ulcers in people who are on long-term treatment with NSAIDs.

-- Metronidazole and clarithromycin and a proton pump inhibitor for 14 days.
+- Metronidazole (500 mg twice a day) and clarithromycin (500 mg twice a day) and a proton pump inhibitor (such as omeprazole 20 mg twice a day) for 14 days.

-- Amoxicillin and clarithromycin and a proton pump inhibitor for 14 days.
+- Amoxicillin (1 gram twice a day) and clarithromycin (500 mg twice a day) and a proton pump inhibitor (such as omeprazole 20 mg twice a day) for 14 days.

-- Amoxicillin and metronidazole and a proton pump inhibitor for 14 days.
+- Amoxicillin (1 gram twice a day) and metronidazole (500 mg twice a day) and a proton pump inhibitor (such as omeprazole 20 mg twice a day) for 14 days.

-- Bismuth subsalicylate and tetracycline and either metronidazole or clarithromycin for 14 days.
+- Bismuth subsalicylate (2 tablets 4 times a day) and tetracycline (500 mg 4 times a day) and either metronidazole (250 mg 4 times a day) or clarithromycin (500 mg 3 times a day) for 14 days.
 Some are now recommending using ranitidine along with this regimen.

-- After the person has completed one of the above regimens, he or she needs to be continued on a proton pump inhibitor, an H2 antagonist, or sucralfate for an additional 4-6 weeks.
+- After the person has completed one of the above regimens, they need to be continued on a proton pump inhibitor, an H2 antagonist, or sucralfate for an additional 4-6 weeks.
 This will help allow the ulcer to heal completely.

 - This course of therapy should destroy the bacterium in more than 85% of people.